by Dr. Weirde

 The trial of Jim Mitchell was a media circus.
 Porn stars, erotic dancers, and such local literary luminaries as Hunter S. Thompson and Warren Hinckle helped turn Mitchell's case into a cause clbre; Mitchell's supporters claimed he was being railroaded by hostile prosecutors who were getting revenge for the Mitchells' years of thumbing their noses at the law.
 Three years later, as the slow, squeaky gears of justice ground around to Mitchell's appeal, the case had been almost forgotten.
 At Mitchell's April, 1994 appearance before a panel of state appeals court judges, a lone picket outside the courtroom stood with her solitary sign reading Justice for Artie Mitchell.
 The picketer, a former porn star and erotic dancer, was a long-time girlfriend of the slain Mitchell brother.

-adapted from Dr. Weirde's Guide to Weirde San Francisco
+adapted with permission from Dr. Weirde's Guide to Weirde San Francisco